MicrosoftDocs/azure-devops-docs/docs/test/reference-tcm.md

 Description for each of above measures can be found here: [Analyze and report on test results using the test perspective](../report/sql-reports/perspective-test-analyze-report-test-results.md#measures)

-A list of all the perspectives and measure groups present in Team Foundation Server can be found here:[Perspectives and measure groups](../report/sql-reports/perspective-measure-groups-cube.md)
+A list of all the perspectives and measure groups present in Team Foundation Server can be found here: [Perspectives and measure groups](../report/sql-reports/perspective-measure-groups-cube.md)

 ## What are the different Test-related dimensions in the Analysis Services cube that I can use to create my custom test reports?